-comprehensive guidance for public officials and municipal employees who operate official social media accounts.
+This guidance and appended model policy are not intended to constitute the provision of legal advice or create an attorney-client privilege.
+Nor do these documents purport to provide comprehensive guidance for public officials and municipal employees who operate officials social media accounts.
 Municipalities may intend to use their social media accounts for different purposes, and this document provides only general guidance.
 Finally, the guidance and the accompanying policy are limited in the following important ways:

-- Both local conditions and social media websites vary, so issues may arise that are not covered by these documents for which further First Amendment analysis is required.
-For example, the attached model policy is geared toward a municipality's Facebook page, and it may not be entirely suitable for Twitter, Instagram or other platforms.
-Furthermore, as Facebook continues to change its own policies and terms of service, new issues may arise that raise First Amendment questions for municipal actors. - Application of these principles to any particular user-generated content on social media content may prove challenging.
+Both local conditions and social media websites may vary, so issues may arise that are not covered by these documents for which First Amendment analysis is required.
+For example, the model policy is geared toward a municipality's Facebook page, and it may not be entirely suitable for Twitter (now X), Instagram, or other social media platforms.
+Furthermore, as Facebook continues to change its own policies and terms of service, new issues may arise that raise First Amendment questions for municipalities.

+Application of these principles to any particular user-generated social media content may prove challenging.
 Whether a particular comment meets a given legal threshold is a fact-intensive inquiry that escapes easy characterization.
-Moreover, constitutionally sound principles may, of course, be implemented and applied in unsound, even unconstitutional, ways. - This guidance and model policy focus on what third-party-generated content may be removed from a public official's social media site.
-These documents do not address whether and in what circumstances justifiable removal of content may in turn serve as the basis for blocking the offending user's account from commenting in the future, whether temporarily or indefinitely. - This guidance and model policy do not address what limitations municipalities may impose on the content that their own officials, employees and agencies may post using official social media accounts.
-When speaking for the municipality, officials and employees may be subject to additional restrictions that would not be permissible in limiting the comments of members of the public who are speaking on their own behalf. - Likewise, the analysis in this document does not apply to the use of social media by municipal officials solely in their private capacity.
-The First Amendment does not limit officials' actions on their genuinely personal accounts.
+Moreover, constitutional sound principals may, of course, be implemented and applied in unsound, even unconstitutional, ways.

+This guidance and model policy focuses on what third-party-generated content may be removed from a government social media site.
+These documents do not address whether and in what circumstances justifiable removal of content may in turn serve as the basis for blocking the offending user's account from commenting in the future, whether temporarily or indefinitely.

+This guidance and model policy do not address what limitations municipalities may impose on the content that officials and employees who have actual authority to speak on behalf of the municipality may post using social media accounts.
+When clothed with actual authority, officials and employees may be subject to additional restrictions that would not be permissible in limiting the comments of member of the public who are speaking on their own behalf.

+Other than suggesting that genuinely personal pages be disclaimed as such, the analysis does not otherwise apply to the use of social media by municipal officials solely in their private capacity.
+The First Amendment protects, but does not limit, actions taken by public officials and employees on their genuinely personal accounts.

-$^{15}$ See R.A.V. v.
+&lt;sup>17See R.A.V. v.
 City of St. Paul, 505 U.S. 377, 383-84 (1992).